oktadev/okta-blog/_source/_posts/2020-06-15-sql-injection-in-php.md

 Using this access, an attacker can retrieve information from the database in an unauthorized way (especially from those tables that aren't typically accessible by users).
 Also, it is possible to insert, update, or delete records.

-## First steps exploiting a SQL Injection vulnerability.
+## Exploit a Simple SQL Injection Vulnerability

 So, how can we exploit our vulnerable application?
 A very good example is this classic XKCD comic strip: